open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 is defined as the synchronously-copied Aggregator combined with the Label Set, Resource, and metric Descriptor.

+#### Accumulator: Asynchronous instrument state

+The set of asynchronous instruments registered through a Meter implementation each MUST be associated with single, non-null callback with either a single- or batch-instrument calling signature.

+The Accumulator MUST implement [single-value per label set restriction specified by the API](api.md#asynchronous-calling-conventions) for asynchronous instruments.
+The Accumulator MUST ensure the last-observed value is the output value, after eliminating duplicate values.

 TODO: _Are there more Accumulator functional requirements?_
+- e.g., do callbacks run with timeouts? what should SDKs do if they do not return?

 ### Processor

 TODO _Processor functional requirements_

+### Processor checkpoint interval

+The Processor checkpoint interval brackets Accumulations into a single unit of data.
+The Processor checkpoint interval starts and finishes before and after calling Accumulator.Collect to process Acumulations from one or more instruments.
+An `ExportRecordSet` is computed when the Processor checkpoint interval is finished.

 ### Controller